Chemical Assembly

 CHEMISTRY

-Organic radicals for organic magnets, spin labels, MRI contrast agents, and spin labeled amino acids
+Stable organic radicals for organic magnets, spin labels, and MRI contrast agents

 Funding

-Funding for this research program was generously provided by grants from:
+Funding for this research program will be provided by grants from:

 • NSF - National Science Foundation